ReginaSherman/corgi-carousel/README.md

 Before we can move onto the javascript file to give our carousel buttons some functionality, we need to hide all content of the carousel except the very first one.
 This way, the user only sees the first image when they first load the page.

-1. In the `css/style.css` file, hide all the images in the carousel by adding `display: none` to `.carousel-images img`
+1. In the `css/style.css` file, hide all the images in the carousel by adding `display: none;` to `.carousel-images img`
 1. Show just the first image in the carousel by adding:
   ```
   .carousel-images img:first-of-type {